paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/reliability_model_EEE_families.md

 (eee_4_3_4_18)=
 ## Model of COTS boards for space applications

-COTS board are electronic and off-the-shelf boards generally supplied from specific manufacturers with very little to no information provided on their content.
-These COTS boards are generally designed to perform a generic or standard functionality such as input / output, memory storage, specific signal data processing or communication protocols.
+{term}`COTS` board are electronic and off-the-shelf boards generally supplied from specific manufacturers with very little to no information provided on their content.
+These {term}`COTS` boards are generally designed to perform a generic or standard functionality such as input / output, memory storage, specific signal data processing or communication protocols.
 For space applications, they are currently only used for on-ground systems.
 However, with the development of nanosatellites for "{term}`new space <New space>`", the request to use these boards is increasing to minimize costs and to reduce development time.

-There is presently no existing {term}`reliability prediction model <Reliability prediction model>` for COTS boards adapted to space applications.
+There is presently no existing {term}`reliability prediction model <Reliability prediction model>` for {term}`COTS` boards adapted to space applications.
 The methodology proposed in the following is based on the data from manufacturer and especially datasheet and parts list of the boards.
 In case of no information available from the manufacturers, a possible solution is to perform a reverse engineering of the board and to use the families or part count method to estimate the reliability prediction.
 This method is clearly not recommended.
-In fact, only life tests on a sufficiently large amount of COTS boards are suitable to estimate the COTS board reliability when no data are available from the manufacturer.
+In fact, only life tests on a sufficiently large amount of {term}`COTS` boards are suitable to estimate the {term}`COTS` board reliability when no data are available from the manufacturer.

 (eee_4_3_4_19)=
 ## Reliability prediction of COTS boards done by manufacturers

-Some manufacturers of COTS boards do provide a reliability prediction for their COTS boards and publish this information inside the datasheet.
+Some manufacturers of {term}`COTS` boards do provide a reliability prediction for their {term}`COTS` boards and publish this information inside the datasheet.
 An assessment of this estimation could be made to appreciate its applicability to space applications.
-Elements, such as the {term}`level of confidence <Level of confidence>`, the methodology applied, number of tested boards, number of failed boards and root cause of failure analysis should be provided by the manufacturers of COTS boards to justify their estimations and to provide rationales of their confidence.
+Elements, such as the {term}`level of confidence <Level of confidence>`, the methodology applied, number of tested boards, number of failed boards and root cause of failure analysis should be provided by the manufacturers of {term}`COTS` boards to justify their estimations and to provide rationales of their confidence.

 (eee_4_3_4_20)=
 ## Reliability prediction of COTS boards with raw data provided by manufacturers

 If the manufacturer agrees to provide a datasheet and a parts list, the best solution is to perform a complete reliability calculation with the methodology provided in this handbook based on this data.
 This data could provide references of the EEE components, manufacturers of the EEE components, and derating computed by the manufacturer.
 In the unlikely event that the manufacturers fill the Pi Process questionnaire themselves, the resulting *Π~Process~* issued from the questionnaire is used to complete the reliability prediction.
-If not, as it is difficult to fill in the questionnaire for the manufacturer, an alternate solution is to use a recommended value for *Π~Process~* of 4.0 if suppliers of COTS boards have no experience with space applications.
-In case of manufacturers of COTS boards applying the quality process of space industry and having experience with satellites in orbit, this recommended value can be reduced to 2.5.
-Consequently, it is difficult to justify a value lower than 2.5 without justified rationales from the COTS boards' manufacturers.
+If not, as it is difficult to fill in the questionnaire for the manufacturer, an alternate solution is to use a recommended value for *Π~Process~* of 4.0 if suppliers of {term}`COTS` boards have no experience with space applications.
+In case of manufacturers of {term}`COTS` boards applying the quality process of space industry and having experience with satellites in orbit, this recommended value can be reduced to 2.5.
+Consequently, it is difficult to justify a value lower than 2.5 without justified rationales from the {term}`COTS` boards' manufacturers.

 (eee_4_3_4_21)=

 ## Reliability prediction of COTS boards without data provided by manufacturers

-Unfortunately, manufacturers of COTS boards usually do not provide any information.
+Unfortunately, manufacturers of {term}`COTS` boards usually do not provide any information.
 One possible solution to overcome this situation is to identify the EEE components of the board and to reconstruct the parts list by reverse engineering, through visual inspection for instance.
 As it is not possible to identify all characteristics of the components and to estimate the deratings, a simple and fast calculation based on a families count or part count methods is suggested instead of doing a complete part stress calculation.

 The families count prediction method considers all the components without distinguishing the different technologies.
 The part count prediction method considers all types of components with their various technologies.
-The method for calculating the reliability prediction of COTS boards with the families count and part count method is provided in {numref}`eee_4_3_5`.
+The method for calculating the reliability prediction of {term}`COTS` boards with the families count and part count method is provided in {numref}`eee_4_3_5`.

 If it is not possible to apply the families or part count method due to specific concerns such as boards with potting or boards encapsulated in other systems, a reliability prediction based on calculation is not possible.
-The alternative is to perform the reliability prediction based on life tests of the COTS boards.
+The alternative is to perform the reliability prediction based on life tests of the {term}`COTS` boards.

 The determination of the number of boards to be tested is done from the χ² law: